Analysis of Algorithms | Set 2 (Worst, Average and Best Cases)

-For some algorithms, all the cases are asymptotically same, i.e., there are no worst and best cases.
+For some algorithms, all the cases are asymptotically the same, i.e., there are no worst and best cases.
 For example, Merge Sort.
-Merge Sort does Θ(nLogn) operations in all cases.
+Merge Sort does Θ(nlogn) operations in all cases.
 Most of the other sorting algorithms have worst and best cases.
-For example, in the typical implementation of Quick Sort (where pivot is chosen as a corner element), the worst occurs when the input array is already sorted and the best occur when the pivot elements always divide array in two halves.
+For example, in the typical implementation of Quick Sort (where pivot is chosen as a corner element), the worst occurs when the input array is already sorted and the best occurs when the pivot elements always divide the array into two halves.
 For insertion sort, the worst case occurs when the array is reverse sorted and the best case occurs when the array is sorted in the same order as output.

 MIT’s Video lecture 1 on Introduction to Algorithms.